-Imagine living in Paris, starting a business in Berlin, or retiring under the sun in Portugal, all without visas, border restrictions, or endless paperwork.
-That’s the everyday reality for millions of EU citizens.
-And it’s precisely why so many people around the world are now asking, how do I get EU citizenship?
+Imagine the freedom to live in Paris, launch a business in Berlin, or enjoy retirement in Portugal, all without the burden of visas, border restrictions, or endless paperwork.
+That's the everyday reality for millions of EU citizens.
+And it's precisely why so many people around the world are now asking, how do I get EU citizenship?

 No legal mumbo jumbo.
 No fluff.
 The advice is clear and practical, covering everything from the real options available to the hidden details you need to know.